-The Upward Bound Math Science Program is one of seven federal TRIO programs authorized by the Higher Education Act of 1965 to help low-income Americans enter college, graduate, and move on to participate more fully in America’s economic and social life.
+The Upward Bound Math Science Program is one of eight federal TRIO programs authorized by the Higher Education Act of 1965 to help low-income Americans enter college, graduate, and move on to participate more fully in America’s economic and social life.

 The Women’s and Gender Studies minor increases students’ interdisciplinary knowledge about the gendered nature of women’s experiences and the ways that all genders are shaped by history, culture, and society.
 In order to achieve this goal, it offers courses using a variety of theories and methodologies and from a range of academic disciplines.

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100